-This Saturday, April 20, put your imagination in gear and come to Oak View Nursery School first ever Touch a Truck event!
+This Saturday, April 30, 2016, put your imagination in gear and come to Oak View Nursery School for their fourth annual Touch a Truck event!
 At Touch a Truck, kids (and grownups, too) will get a chance to get behind the wheel of some amazing vehicles and rub elbows with their hometown heroes.

-Touch a Truck takes place from 9:30 am to 12:30 pm.
-Admission is $5 per person, and kids under 1 are free.
-The first 100 kids to attend will get a free goodie bag.
+Touch a Truck takes place from 9:30 am to noon (rain or shine).
+Admission is $5 per person (cash only, please), and kids under 1 are free.
+Baked goods and beverages will be available for sale, too.
 All proceeds from this event will fund special programing for Oak View Nursery School students.

 Speak to Me, producer of Marin's intelligent and inspiring series of events for women, has partnered with the YES!
 Foundation, Ross Valley School District Parent Education, and KIDDO! to do two benefit screenings (100% of proceeds go to YES! and KIDDO!) of the film Miss Representation.
 If you aren't familiar with the film, it has won all sorts of awards and has received accolades and praise from everyone from Oprah to Common Sense Media.

 The film was written, produced, and directed by Jennifer Siebel Newsom, and exposes how mainstream media contribute to the under-representation of women in positions of power and influence in America.
 The film challenges the media’s limited and often disparaging portrayals of women and girls, which make it difficult for women to achieve leadership positions and for the average woman to feel powerful herself.

 Common Sense Media says "It's informative and enlightening and will be a total eye-opener for girls and their mothers.
 Show it to your girls AND your boys".

 You deserve a night out at the movies right?
 And you can help raise a little much-needed money for our schools while you're at it.

 The film screenings will take place on: